Entenmann's

-Entenmann's is an American company that manufactures baked goods and delivers them throughout the United States to supermarkets and other retailers for sale to the public.
-They are often known to have display cases at the end of store aisles.
-The company offers dessert cakes, donuts, cookies, cup cakes, loaf cakes, pies, cereal bars, muffins, Danish pastries, crumb cakes, and buns among other baked goods.
-In the past several years, they have added designer coffee flavors along with scented candles to their product line in an effort to broaden its appeal.
+Entenmann's is a formerly American-owned company, now owned by the Mexican conglomerate Grupo Bimbo, that manufactures baked goods and delivers them throughout the United States to supermarkets and other retailers for public sales.
+Often, they are known to have display cases at the end of store aisles.
+The company offers dessert, cup, loaf, and crumb cakes, and donuts, cookies, pies, cereal bars, muffins, Danish pastries, and among other baked goods, buns.
+In the past several years, they have added designer coffee flavors along with scented candles to their product line to broaden their appeal.

 Today, more than 100 different items carry the Entenmann's brand, which is currently owned by Bimbo Bakeries USA.